hapifhir/playground-basic/README.md

   http://hapi.fhir.org/baseR4/Patient?family=SMITH

-* [ ] Fork this project into your own GitHub account
+* [ ] Create your own GitHub project and copy the contents of this repository into your own project (please don't fork this repository)

 * [ ] Locate the class `SampleClient` and run it.
 This class runs the same search shown above.